Abir-Al-Mahamud/Alarm-App-Javascript-project/README.md

 ## Alarm clock - 1 day
 *This also includes any installation procedures
 ## Stopwatch/Timer - 1 day
 *To deal with the count down and count up
 ## World clock - 1 day
 *Gain access to worldwide times
 ## Time Visual - 2 days
 *Make a cool quirky unique time visual that would aid a person to fall asleep.
+* This visual would be a moving visual that would utilize canvas.
 ## Bonus features

 * It will also include a description of the website and how to use it.